apolaina/efficient-resume/README.md

 ## Purposes

-This project was created to try my hand about Angular 6 and enjoy.
+This project was created to try my hand on Angular 6 and enjoy.
 It also aims to promote my skills online ;).